-Home staging groups on sites like Facebook and LinkedIn let you hang out with fellow home stagers and get home staging advice, share ideas, etc.
+Home staging groups on sites like Facebook and LinkedIn let you hang out with fellow stagers and get home staging business advice, share ideas, etc.

 Almost everyone has an opinion, not necessarily an educated opinion.

-So if you’re hoping to make money in your own home staging business, do you really want to follow the advice of people who may not be qualified to give it?
+So if you’re hoping to make money as a home stager, do you really want to follow the home staging business advice of people who aren’t qualified to give it?

 That can turn “free” advice into really expensive advice— costing you tens of thousands of dollars in costs and lost income.

 In fact it’s a path to great frustration which is why I’ve written so many articles about this topic.
 For example:

-Another stager advises doing lots of magazine advertising to make it look like you’re established.
+Other home stagers confidently advise doing lots of magazine advertising to make it look like you’re established.

 It’s also really costly because no small business owner will have enough budget to get the “reach”and “frequency” needed.